-At 10:30 pm on the 24th January 1977 eight lawyers were working late at the offices of Comisiones Obreras (CCOO), one of Spain’s trade unions which was set up by the Spanish Communist Party.
-At the time Spain was in the middle of a temperamental transition from Franco’s dictatorship to democracy.
+At 10:30 pm on the 24th January 1977 eight lawyers were working late at the offices of Comisiones Obreras (CCOO), one of Spain’s trade unions which was set up by the Spanish Communist Party (PCE).
+At the time, Spain was in the middle of a temperamental transition from Franco’s dictatorship to democracy.
 Many people were tense due to the possible collision between right- and left-wing groups.
-They feared it would bring back another form of autocratic rule.
+They feared it would bring back another form of autocratic rule or worse.

 Two lawyers died instantly, Luis Javier Benavides and Enrique Valdevira, and two more died later on in the hospital, Francisco Javier Sauquillo and student Serafín Holgado.
 Dolores González Ruíz, Sauquillo’s pregnant wife, survived along with Miguel Sarabia, Alejandro Ruiz-Huerta and Luis Ramos Pardo.

 Madrid’s future Mayor, Manuela Carmena, was working for the same trade union at the time in another office close.
 Also, that very same night another trade union office, being used by the UGT, was also attacked.
 Thankfully, it was empty.
-The UGT were at the time and continue to be strongly linked to the PSOE, who were at the time working with Prime Minister, Adolfo Suarez, to make Spain’s transition to democracy as smooth as possible.
+The UGT were at the time and continue to be strongly linked to the PSOE.

 Capture and Trial